vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar.md

 During the waxing moon ( śukla pakṣa ), the tithi was reckoned from moon-set to moon-set ;, and during the waning moon ( krsna pakṣa ), the tithi was reckoned from moon-rise to moon-rise.
 The tithis were thus of unequal length, as shown by Prof. P. C. Sengupta in Table No. 11 on page 222.

 Of course, full moon takes place by turn in all the nakṣatras.
 But only 12 at approximately equal intervals could be selected.
-But we have too Rauhinya paurņamāsi etc. the pakṣa when the moon becomes full near Rohini, or Aldebaran ( lunar mansion No. 4).
-But Rauhinya' was not selected for the name of a lunar month, because it was too near Krttikā-Paurņa māsī.
+But we have too Rauhinya paurṇamāsi etc. the pakṣa when the moon becomes full near Rohini, or Aldebaran ( lunar mansion No. 4).
+But Rauhinya' was not selected for the name of a lunar month, because it was too near Krttikā-Paurṇa māsī.

 5.4 THE VEDANGA JYOTISHA CALENDAR